DvidMakesThings/HW_10-In-Rack_PDU/README.md

 - Added enable functionality to the PSU
 - Added high precision LDO to supply the MCU
 - Additional fan is possible, but the temperature doesn't go above 36°C

+#### ENERGIS 1.1.0
+- Cleaned up routing both for Display- and Main board
+- NEW: PEM-Adapter: Unfortunately the commercially available Power Entry Modules are using bussed topology, seems like it's impossible to buy snap-in modules with individual L/N control.
+The only possibility I've found is the 3-104-370 from Schurter, but it's a PCB-mountable version.
+Using a small adapter board to hook the solder joints to faston connectors seems to be the only possibility

 ## License
 ### Software Components